integrated-personal-data-system/.github/profile/README.md

 1. [Create a free Github account](https://github.com) then return to this page.
 2. Email james.schoening@ieee.org with your Github user name and we'll grant you access and help you get involved.

-## Draft Agenda for July 2022 meeting 12 July 2022 0900 EDT
+## Draft Agenda for late-August 2022 meeting

 1. Review updated Goals and Objectives (posted at github.com/I-AM-project) --Jim Schoening

-2. IAM-Project Testbed (Sneak Peak of Cloud Agent testbed with PDS) -- Jeanae and Casey
+2. IAM-Project Testbed at https://iamtestingbed.com -- Casey

-3. Planned demonstrations  -- Jim Schoening
+3. Outreach (Aries, W3C, ToIP, MyData Global, Trinsic?, etc.)  -- Jim Schoening

-4. Status on seeking Airies collaborators -- Jim Schoening

-5. Key choices: a: Bedrock b.
-KERI c.
-Aries d.
-Other  -- All

-6. Next steps / Growing the team -- Jim St. Clair and all

 ## Tasks for Volunteers